kojinobumoto/sLinkValidator/README.txt

 o Basic behavior
   * This program,
-    - browses the given URL by Firefox and validate link or image location in the page.
+    - browses the given URL by Chrome and validate link or image location in the page.
     — follows below 2 types of contents by default.
         "href" in <a> tag
         "src" in <img> tag
     - also checks "href" content in <link> tag if “-a” or “—all” option was specified in command line.
       (* "-skipelement" option skips all above link check and just browse given url(s))
     - validate given URL page and links in the page.
-    - continue browsing/checking if the found link path was included in the given URL.
+    - continue browsing/checking if the found link path was under the given URL (domain or initial URL).
+    - this program depends on the Chromedriver to take browser's console.log.

 o Verified Platform
   * Windows 10